 Good question!
 I’ve never used a potato to remove tea stains.
-They do contain starch which makes them pretty absorbent, so may be ok for wet tea stains, however, I’d prefer to use any of the methods above for dried on tea stains.
+They contain starch which makes them pretty absorbent, so that they may be ok for wet tea stains.
+However, I’d prefer to use any methods above for dried tea stains.

 - How To Get Rid Of Midges For Good:15 tips

 - How To Get Bike Grease Out Of Clothes

 - How To Fall Asleep After Drinking Coffee Before Bedtime

 - How To Stop Bugs And Spiders From Triggering Motion Cameras

 - How To Get Makeup Stains Out Of Carpet.